moustafaellabishy/A-B-testing-Analysis/README.md

   ❯ cd A-B-testing-Analysis

-##### 3- To install the dependencies and start the project, you can use:
+##### 3- To install the dependencies and start the project:
- ❯ Run in Jupyter NB
+ Install anaconda3 package for python and then run the folling comand in command line to open the jupyter notebook:
+ Jupyter notebook

 ### Author